a production and post-production company

-Joel is backed by the creative genius of Cobalt Cox, his friend and colleague in Tennessee who helped make Studio229 a reality.
+Joel is backed by the creative genius of Cobalt Cox, his friend and colleague who helped make Studio229 a reality.
 Cobalt is a graphic designer with a successful track record in running his own studio.

 Studio229 also uses talented freelance artists depending on a project's individual needs.

 it's no wonder our projects are awesome.Now to the Story